SubhamKumarSadhukhan/SubhamKumarSadhukhan/README.md

 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on any project based on python and django
 - 📫 How to reach me ?
-      Just drop a mail in idiot@subhamsk.cf
+      Just drop a mail in subhamkumarsadhukhan@gmail.com
 <!---
 SubhamKumarSadhukhan/SubhamKumarSadhukhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.